Esti Rosenberg: Worldview

-Regarding the establishment of a Beit Midrash/seminary for women, Rosenberg said, "Placing Torah learning at the center of the beit midrash challenged the community of learners to delve into the experience of Abaye and Rava and into the halachic sugyot alongside serious, critical thinking and learning.
+Regarding the establishment of a Beit Midrash/seminary for women, Rosenberg said, "Placing Torah learning at the center of the beit midrash challenged the community of learners to delve into the experience of Abaye and Rava and into the halachic sugyot alongside serious critical thinking and learning.
 It is in part a building of their religious personalities and in part a meaningful breakthrough for the integration of women into the world of Torah and placing them as exemplary role models for the girls who they will teach."
-(Translated from original Hebrew.)

 Rosenberg believes, in line with the views of her grandfather Joseph B. Soloveitchik, that Torah study is a fundamental and significant component of Avodat Hashem for the Jewish woman.
-This includes all fields of Torah, including Talmud, Tanach, machshevet Yisrael and chassidut.
-All these subjects are taught in depth at Migdal Oz with an emphasis on independent learning b'chravuta which is crucial in cultivating Torah learning as a substantive component in the life of the student.
+This includes all fields of Torah, including Talmud, Tanach, Jewish philosophy and hasidic philosophy.
+All these subjects are taught in depth at Migdal Oz with an emphasis on independent learning of students with each other which Rosenberg believes is crucial in cultivating Torah learning as a substantive component in the life of the student.
 Rosenberg has stated that learning in the beit midrash is a merit that becomes an obligation towards the Jewish People.
 Therefore, she calls upon her students to influence all areas of life in Israeli society, especially in the professions of teaching and education.

-Rosenberg has been a prominent figure in the struggle to obtain serious and high-level Torah learning opportunities for women.